- See a full list of publications

 Yayoi Kusama: Infinity Mirror Room—Phalli’s Field examines Kusama’s room-sized sculptural installation that she made in New York City in 1965.
 The book discusses Kusama's relationship to her contemporaries, particularly those working with environments, abstract-erotic sculpture, and mirrors, and focuses on issues such as abstraction, eroticism, sexuality, and softness.

-Her reviews and criticism have appeared in Artforum, Oxford Art Journal, Modernism/Modernity, Sculpture Journal, Map and the Times Literary Supplement.
-She is a member of the editorial boards of ARTMargins and Oxford Art Journal.
+Jo is a member of the editorial boards of Oxford Art Journal (currently also Reviews Editor), ARTMargins, and Tate Papers.
 She also sits on the Academic Advisory Board for the Terra Foundation/Tate Research Project Refiguring American Art 1945-1980.
+From Autumn 2016, Jo will be Director of the Centre for Modern Studies at the University of York.

 Jo came to York from UCL, where she was Henry Moore Post-Doctoral Fellow (2004-2005).
 She has been a Visiting Scholar in the School of Visual Arts at the University of North Texas (2007) and a Research Associate at the Canadian Centre for Architecture, Montreal (2009).
 Jo is the recipient of a Philip Leverhulme Prize (2013-2015).